nickwb/confoundjs/README.md

 ;ʃ[([+!+[]]+[+[]])-!+[]]()})({});
 ```

+### A note of caution

+*confoundjs* is a toy!
+If you're considering using it in a real, production system then you should probably re-evaluate.
+As with all JavaScript obfuscation, *confoundjs* is trivial to defeat if you know how.

+**confoundjs encodes its payload losslessly!** This means that all comments, variable/function names, whitespace, etc. are preserved in full!
+You will probably want to apply other forms of JavaScript minification/obfuscation/transformation before applying *confoundjs*.

 ### Side-by-side with jsfuck
 + **Mission Statement**
   + *jsfuck* aims to encode any possible JavaScript program using only 6 characters: `[]()!+`.